 - In a Crowning Moment Of Tearjerking for The Fox and the Hound, Widow Tweed realizes that her pet fox Tod is no longer safe with her and releases him into a part of the forest where hunting is not allowed.
 The accompanying song makes it a hundred times sadder.

-- Batman Beyond: Using his camouflage gear, Terry (aka Batman) goes into a station monitored by laser shooting cameras.
+- Batman Beyond: In the episode "Lost Soul", using his camouflage gear, Terry (aka Batman) goes into a station monitored by laser shooting cameras.
 He ends up compromising his position when he tries to shoo a curious cat away from the building.
 Also reinforces his position as a hero.

 - In Avatar: The Last Airbender, the Kyoshi Warriors find Appa injured in the woods after he's separated from Aang and nurse him back to health... and then Azula finds them, forcing Suki to shoo away Appa with a torch.